wildangunawan/headquarter/kingbob/README.md

 If there is no error message popped up, you should be good to go to next step.

-Note: We recommend using yarn instead of npm since it's a lot better than npm.
-You're free to choose whether you like to use yarn or npm though.

 #### 2. Let's go

 After all package installed, you can start running the frontend in your local dev environtment.